sennetconsortium/documentation/docs/param-search/index.md

    - `datasets` See the [Dataset Schema](schema-dataset.html) for the list of queryable Dataset parameters.
  - attribute value pairs as query parameters i.e `attribute-name=value`, at least one pair is required with the upper limit based on maximum URL length.
 An attribute name can only be included once in the attribute value pairs.
 Example call: `/param-search/datasets?dataset_type=CODEX&status=Published` will return all datasets of type CODEX that are published.
- - optional query parameter `produce-clt-manifest=true`, that will produce, instead of a list of matching entities, a list of unique datasets ids for each dataset matching the query in the format of a mainifest that is directly usable by the [SenNet Command Line Transfer Tool](/libraries/clt/] to download the full datasets via the SenNet Globus Endpoint.
+ - optional query parameter `produce-clt-manifest=true`, that will produce, instead of a list of matching entities, a list of unique datasets ids for each dataset matching the query in the format of a manifest that is directly usable by the [SenNet Command Line Transfer Tool](/libraries/clt/] to download the full datasets via the SenNet Globus Endpoint.

 The parameter names can be top level attributes from any of the entities or they can be nested attributes, for example `/param-search/datasets?dataset_type=CODEX` queries the top level Dataset attribute `dataset_type`, whereas `/param-search/datasets?metadata.is_targeted=Yes` queries the `is_targeted` attribute that is nested under metadata.

 ### Response
 Response Code: `200`:
 When at least one entity matches the query, a 200 HTTP response code and if query parameter `produce-clt-manifest=true` is NOT include a json array of all entities matching the <entity-type> and query parameters, with each item in the list containing a json object of <entity-type>, with the associated attributes for the entity type and values.
-Otherwise if the query parameter `produce-clt-manifest=true` is included, the list of ids of all matching datasets
+Otherwise, if the query parameter `produce-clt-manifest=true` is included, the list of ids of all matching datasets

 Response Code: `303`:
 If the total response payload exceeds 10 MB, the response is returned via an S3 bucket.
 A 303 HTTP response code will be returned with the redirect URL where the query can be retrieved.